Wax (British band): Initial work

-After 10cc split in 1983, Graham Gouldman persuaded Gold to visit him at his home in Mottram St Andrew, England, to write and spend some time together.
-Gold ended up staying for seven months.
+After 10cc split in 1983, Graham Gouldman persuaded Gold to visit him at his home in Mottram St Andrew, England, to write and record some songs.
+While the intent was for Gold to only spend several weeks, Gold ended up staying for seven months.
 During this period, they wrote enough songs for an album.
-They chose World in Action as the band name and released a single, "Don't Break My Heart."
-Soon afterwards, they changed the name of the collaboration to Common Knowledge and later pressings of the debut single went under the new name.
+They chose World in Action as the band name and released a debut single, "Don't Break My Heart."
+However, to avoid confusion with a current affairs ITV programme also named World in Action, the group's name was changed to Common Knowledge.
+Subsequent pressings of the single were released under the new name.
 A second single, "Victoria", was released, but both singles failed to get any attention, and the album was shelved.

 Under the supervision of Harvey Lisberg, Gouldman's long-time manager, the pair started working on songs for a new album, and took the name Wax.
 They signed with RCA Records, and released three studio albums between 1986 and 1989.
 The band's best known singles during that period were "Right Between the Eyes" and "Bridge to Your Heart".
 Bridge to Your Heart became a European hit: it was supported by European TV appearances including performances of the song on the Uk's Top of the Pops and the German series Peter's Pop Show.

 The band's third album, A Hundred Thousand in Fresh Notes, failed to achieve the level of success of its predecessor and both Gold and Gouldman went on to continue with other ventures.